Singapore Eat: The 1950’s Coffee (五十年代) @ Chinatown Complex

 - Apr 28, 2023

 The 1950's Coffee (五十年代) is a traditional coffee stall located in Chinatown Complex in Chinatown of Singapore.
-The little stall, recommended by Michelin Guide since 2016, serves traditional Nanyang coffee and breakfast sets with toasts.
-Their toasts sell out fast and usually gone by mid day.
+The little stall, recommended by Michelin Guide since 2016, serves traditional Nanyang coffee and breakfast sets with toasts and soft-boiled eggs.

-The coffee stall's charcoal-grilled toasts usually run out fast even on weekdays.
+The coffee stall's charcoal-grilled toasts run out fast by mid-day even on weekdays.
 Only early birds get to eat their traditional breakfast set.
-The black kopi-O is thick and has a nice traditional kopi aroma.
+The black Nanyang kopi-O is thick and has a nice traditional kopi aroma.
 The soft-boiled eggs are nicely done without a trace of being overcooked or with still-raw egg white.
 The timing is perfect!

 The 1950's Coffee has another stall in Maxwell Food Centre, just across a road.
 If the queue at the main stall is long or the toasts run out, the other outlet is not far away.